thinkful-ei19/Chris-Dylan-SRP-server/README.md

         Requires
             { deckId } in req.params;
             { name } in req.body;

-    Compile Test Deck
-    POST: /api/new
-        (No body required)
-        Will compile a new deck with all questions in the database.
-For test purposes only.

     To be continued...
     There are numerous other endpoints for CRUD operations for users, questions and decks.